augcampos/1p-connector/README.md

 - The installer may attempt to install `op`, `jq`, and `sshpass` using your package manager; if automatic install fails, install them manually.
 - Piping remote scripts directly to `sh` executes code from the internet — inspect the script before running if you require assurance.
 - Ensure `op` is authenticated (signed in) before running commands that need secrets from 1Password.
+- The temporary private key file is removed on exit.
+On systems without `shred`, a simple `rm` is used.

 ## Uninstall